miegl/PiFmAdv/README.md

 * `--ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `--ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
 * `--rds` RDS broadcast switch.
+* `--wait` specifies whether PiFmAdv should wait for the the audio pipe or terminate as soon as there is no audio.
+It's set to 1 by default.

 By default the PS changes back and forth between `PiFmAdv` and a sequence number, starting at `00000000`.
 The PS changes around one time per second.